Analysis | Why Trump is once again claiming that he was spied upon in 2016

 The Government’s evidence at trial will also establish that among the Internet data Tech Executive-1 and his associates exploited was domain name system (“DNS”) Internet traffic pertaining to (i) a particular healthcare provider, (ii) Trump Tower, (iii) Donald Trump’s Central Park West apartment building, and (iv) the Executive Office of the President of the United States (“EOP”).
 (Tech Executive-1’s employer, Internet Company-1, had come to access and maintain dedicated servers for the EOP as part of a sensitive arrangement whereby it provided DNS resolution services to the EOP.
 Tech Executive-1 and his associates exploited this arrangement by mining the EOP’s DNS traffic and other data for the purpose of gathering derogatory information about Donald Trump.)

-The “particular healthcare provider” is apparently Spectrum Health which, when the story first emerged in 2016, was identified as similarly linked to the Trump email server but which also provided reporters with the marketing spam emails that explained that connection.
+The “particular healthcare provider” is apparently Spectrum Health, which — when the story first emerged in 2016 — was identified as similarly linked to the Trump email server but also provided reporters with the marketing spam emails that explained that connection.

 It’s useful to note that Durham’s claim about data being “exploited” emerged early.
-Both Wheeler and Graham elevated questions about the ethics of digging through collected DNS records to investigate something that was likely outside of any agreement governing what the data was being collected for.
+Both Wheeler and Graham elevated questions about the ethics of digging through collected DNS records to investigate something that was probably outside of any agreement governing what the data was being collected for.
 But that doesn’t mean 1) that any laws were violated or 2) that this constitutes “hacking.”
-If I give you a key to my house and you use it to come in and read my diary, I will certainly be angry with you but it’s not like you committed burglary.
+If I give you a key to my house and you use it to come in and read my diary, I will certainly be angry with you, but it’s not like you committed burglary.

 Yet that’s how the paragraph above has at times been conveyed.
 On Fox News, for example, a story about the Durham filing ran with the headline “Clinton campaign paid to ‘infiltrate’ Trump Tower, White House servers to link Trump to Russia: Durham.”
-There are a few problems with this, including that the connection between Clinton’s team and the Perkins Coie Alfa Bank investigation is not direct.
-Nor did Durham use the word “infiltrate,” a word that suggests illicit access to data.
+There are a few problems with this, including that the connection between Clinton’s team and the Perkins Coie Alfa Bank investigation is not direct, nor did Durham use the word “infiltrate,” a word that suggests illicit access to data.

 Instead, both of those claims come not from Durham but, as the article makes clear, from former Trump staffer Kash Patel.
 It’s a statement from Patel that makes the Clinton claim and uses the word infiltrate.
 It’s Patel — whose recent career has often centered on backstopping Trump’s claims of being unfairly investigated — who drew the line that Fox is attributing to the special counsel.
+(Fox News later updated its headline.)

-Durham describes an effort to impugn Trump by claiming that, during a meeting with a government agency in February 2017, Sussman alleged that DNS lookups “demonstrated that Trump and/or his associates were using supposedly rare, Russian-made wireless phones in the vicinity of the White House and other locations.”
+Durham describes an effort to impugn Trump by claiming that during a meeting with a government agency in February 2017, Sussman alleged that DNS lookups “demonstrated that Trump and/or his associates were using supposedly rare, Russian-made wireless phones in the vicinity of the White House and other locations.”
 This doesn’t support a throughline back to Clinton, of course, since Trump wasn’t spending much time at the White House while Clinton was still a presidential candidate.
 Durham’s filing asserts that the lookups centered on those phones went back to 2014, when Trump wasn’t even yet a candidate.

-There are legitimate questions about the effort to link Trump back to Russia using this data that was not only sketchy at the outset but which had been debunked by the time the election was over.
+There are legitimate questions about the effort to link Trump back to Russia using this data that was not only sketchy at the outset, but had also been debunked by the time the election was over.
 But there is no question that this is not proof that Trump Tower was “wiretapped.”
 It is not proof that Mark Levin’s claims in early 2017 were accurate, since they weren’t.
 (He’s tried to take credit for his foresight in recent days.)
-If it’s evidence of Trump being “spied on,” as Trump has also claimed in recent days, it’s a very broad sort of spying — collecting all of the domain-name lookups from a physical location or a network — being conducted not by the Obama administration or by Hillary Clinton but by an anti-Trump lawyer.
+If it’s evidence of Trump being “spied on,” as the former president has also claimed in recent days, it’s a very broad sort of spying — collecting all of the domain-name lookups from a physical location or a network — being conducted not by the Obama administration or by Hillary Clinton, but by an anti-Trump lawyer.

-“In a stronger period of time in our country, this crime would have been punishable by death,” Trump said over the weekend, the sort of escalation of rhetoric that is not lessened by our being so accustomed to Trump doing it.
-It is also not, as he said at another point, “a bigger scandal than Watergate.”
+“In a stronger period of time in our country, this crime would have been punishable by death,” Trump said over the weekend, the sort of escalation of rhetoric that is not lessened by our being so accustomed to him doing it.
+It is also not, as he said at another point, a bigger scandal than Watergate.

-This is precisely the same claim he made back in March 2017 — “How low has President Obama gone to tapp [sic] my phones during the very sacred election process.
+This is precisely the same claim he made back in March 2017 — “How low has President Obama gone to tapp my phones during the very sacred election process.
 This is Nixon/Watergate.
 Bad (or sick) guy!” — well before this particular justification of his claims had been generated in the first place.